Oregon State vs. Cal NCAA Football Odds, Plays and Insights | October 30, 2021

 - Cal has four wins against the spread in seven games this season.

-- The Golden Bears have an ATS record of 3-0 in their three games as an underdog of 1.5 points or more this season.
+- This season, the Golden Bears have won against the spread in each of their three games as an underdog of 1.5 points or more.

-- Cal's games this season have hit the over on three of seven set point totals (42.9%).
+- Cal has gone over the point total in 42.9% of its opportunities this year (three times in seven games with a set point total).

-- The Golden Bears score 23.4 points per game, comparable to the 24.7 the Beavers surrender.
+- The Golden Bears put up 23.4 points per game, comparable to the 24.7 the Beavers give up.

-- Cal is 2-1 against the spread and 2-1 overall in games when it puts up more than 24.7 points.
+- Cal is 2-1 against the spread and 2-1 overall when the team puts up more than 24.7 points.

-- The Golden Bears have six giveaways this season, while the Beavers have 12 takeaways .
+- This year the Golden Bears have six turnovers, six fewer than the Beavers have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.